 When to Visit

-Pobitora is open for visitors all year round, but the best time to visit is between November and April when it’s more temperate.
-It’s a relatively quiet park, so it’s good to visit any time, although perhaps best avoid the Guwahati day-trippers on weekends.
+It’s a relatively quiet park, so it’s good to visit any time, although perhaps best avoid the Guwahati day-trippers on weekends and holidays.

-From November to February, it can be a bit chilly in the evening but the sun usually comes out during the day.
-After April the rising temperatures make it rather uncomfortable during the day.
+From November to February, the weather can be a bit chilly in the evenings but the sun usually comes out during the day.
+After April, the rising temperatures make it rather uncomfortable.
+The mustard fields in full bloom during December and January are picturesque.

 The waterside location also makes the park an ornithologist’s treat, with over 86 species of birds present.
 Some are migratory birds, while others are local residents like the Grey-hooded Warbler and the White-vented Myna.
 Some species close to extinction also frequent Pobitora including Nordmann’s Greenshank and the Greater Adjutant.